 If you’re looking for more sustainable ways of getting rid of houseflies and blowflies naturally, there are several options available:

-- Organic Gardening – This solution works best for those who have access to compost piles or other organic wastes that houseflies like so much.
+- Organic Gardening – This solution works best for those with access to compost piles or other organic wastes that houseflies like.

 How does this help me dispose of my food scraps without attracting more flies?

-Instead, make sure all these leftovers are buried under layers of carbon-rich materials such as leaves or wood chips where they’ll decompose slowly but entirely away from sight (and smell!).
+Instead, ensure all these leftovers are buried under layers of carbon-rich materials such as leaves or wood chips, where they’ll decompose slowly but entirely away from sight (and smell!).

 How do worms prevent blowflies from laying eggs near them?

 Why not have a worm farm because they can break down even tougher foods into smaller particles which will be less appealing to blowflies?

 - Bio-Control – This method uses natural predators to control the fly population by infecting their larvae, so they die before adulthood!

 Parasitic wasps kill the flies off, nematodes or fungi that will be introduced into your yard over time, where they’ll keep eating away at the blowfly larvae until there’s nothing left but mushy goo (eww!)